pubsubdb/pubsubdb/README.md

 ```

 ## Developer Guide
-Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas and APIs.
+Refer to the [Developer Guide](./docs/developer_guide.md) for more information on the full end-to-end development process, including details about schemas, APIs, and the full deployment lifecycle.

 ## Model Driven Development
 [Model Driven Development](./docs/model_driven_development.md) is a proven approach to managing process-oriented tasks.
-Refer this guide for an overview of key features.
+Refer this guide for an overview of key principles.

 ## Data Mapping
 Sharing data between activities is central to PubSubDB.
 Refer to the [Data Mapping Overview](./docs/data_mapping.md) for more information about supported functions and syntax.

 ## Composition
 The simplest graphs are linear, defining a predictable sequence of non cyclical activities.
-But graphs can be composed to model complex business scenarios and can even be designed to support long-running workflows months (or longer).
+But graphs can be composed to model complex business scenarios and can even be designed to support long-running workflows lasting for months.
 Refer to the [Composable Workflow Guide](./docs/composable_workflow.md) for more information.

-## First Principles
+## Architectural First Principles
 Refer to the [Architectural First Principles Overview](./docs/architecture.md) for details on PubSubDB's approach to headless network orchestration.

 ## Headless Orchestration